What to do to find the best wedding photographer for you

 This may seem like a lot to remember but when you get the right photographs of your wedding day you’ll be glad spent time thinking of all these things.

 I hope this blog post and short checklist below helps to choose the best wedding photographer for you!

-Short Checklist – how to choose the right wedding photographer for you
+Short Checklist – how to choose the best wedding photographer for you

 - Right style /type of photography for you